SJShaw/custom-antismash-demo/README.md

 been completed.
 To handle icons and logos in the HTML output, see the README in the HTML module's images directory.

+It is recommended that any variant created with this demonstration should update:
+- README with relevant information
+- `config/default.cfg` with URLs to the various sites where the project and documentation will be hosted
+- `pyproject.toml` with updated author information, project names, executable names, etc